MichaelJCole/evil_kittens/articles/1 Performance Testing Small-Medium sized Web Apps.md

 These differences are often as or more important than the actual code.

-Also, note that VPS hosting
+Also, note that VPS hosting means you're sharing a server with other people.
+Hosting companies isolate.

 ## Server Hardware